 The Council is accountable for managing the CEO's performance and is responsible for setting the CEO's performance plan and subsequently monitoring performance.
 Council is to communicate its expectations to the CEO, and is required to seek independent professional advice when undertaking the performance evaluation of the CEO.
+As required by the Act, Council has also adopted standards for the recruitment and selection, performance review and termination of the CEO.

-The Council has established the Chief Executive Officer - Performance Review Committee to assist it with this task of reviewing the CEO's performance.
+The Council has established the Chief Executive Officer Recruitment and Performance Review Committee to assist it with this task of reviewing the CEO's performance as well as recruitment activities for a new CEO when such a situation arises.